 Most of these patients require long term follow up and multiple stage therapeutic intervention for the complexity of the underlying disease.
 We, therefore, ensure addressing roadblocks to compliance and adherence at the first interaction along with educating them on the available choice of treatment options, complications, and risk of inadequate treatment.
 Shared decision making in this process improves the patient's own sense of responsibility and ownership in the treatment process.

 Patients with aspergilloma or chronic pulmonary aspergillosis tend to have preexisting diseased lung with compromised function.
-Therefore surgical planning requires a thorough multidisciplinary evaluation involving thoracic surgeon, pulmonary and infectious disease specialist, which is challenging in a resource-poor setting.
+Therefore surgical planning requires a thorough an interprofessional evaluation involving thoracic surgeon, pulmonary and infectious disease specialist, which is challenging in a resource-poor setting.
 In a center that does not handle patients with similar profiles regularly, immediate post-operative care, as well as long term surveillance and management of complications, are challenging.
 A diagnosis should prompt referral to tertiary care centers or high volume centers acquainted with the spectrum of aspergillus lung disease or metastatic disease.